elkronos/openai_api/README.md

 ### 03 - dashboards - Interactive dashboards integrated with an OpenAI API.
 * `gpt_sentiment_assistant.R` - Use GPT to analyze sentiment via a Shiny dashboard.
 Populates barplot and searchable table.

+### 04 - refactored - Scripts refactored into other languages.
+* `gpt_dateparser.py` - Parse dates using GPT.
+Refactored into Python.
+* `gpt_dateparser.rb` - Parse dates using GPT.
+Refactored into Ruby.

 # Contact
 - email: napoleonic_bores@proton.me
 - discord: elkronos